 Exercise can also promote restful sleep and prevent constipation.
 Make sure that the person with Alzheimer’s carries identification or wears a medical alert bracelet if she or he walks unaccompanied.

 People with Alzheimer’s who develop trouble walking may still be able to use a stationary bike or participate in chair exercises.
-You may be able to find exercise programs geared to older adults on TV or on DVDs.
+You can find exercise programs geared to older adults on TV or DVDs.

-People with Alzheimer’s may forget to eat, lose interest in preparing meals or not eat a healthy combination of foods.
+People with Alzheimer’s may forget to eat, lose interest in preparing meals, or not eat a healthy combination of foods.
 They may also forget to drink enough, leading to dehydration and constipation.

-Water, juice and other healthy beverages.
+Drink water, juice, and other healthy beverages.
 Try to ensure that a person with Alzheimer’s drinks at least several full glasses of liquids every day.
 Avoid beverages with caffeine, which can increase restlessness, interfere with sleep and trigger a frequent need to urinate.